Xilorole/raptgen/README.md

 % python3 scripts/real.py data/sample/sample.fasta
 ```

 `.fa`, `.fasta`, and `.fastq` files are automatically processed.
 The default saving folder is `out/simlulation/real`.
 The runtime depends on the sequence length and number of unique sequences.
-The output of this procedure are the followings;
+The output of this procedure is the followings;

 * trained model : `[MODEL_NAME].mdl`, such as `cnn_phmm_vae.mdl`
 * model loss transition: `[MODEL_NAME].csv`, such as `cnn_phmm_var.csv`

-### Encode sequence to achieve latent represantation
+### Encode sequence to achieve latent representation

-To embded the sequence, use `encode.py` which input sequences and trained model and output sequences' representation vector.
+To embed the sequence, use `encode.py`, which input sequences and trained model and output sequences' representation vector.
 While the VAE model encodes the sequence into the latent space in the form of distribution, the output representation vector is the center of this distribution.

 Run;